 University of Groningen

 The University of Groningen is one of the oldest universities in the Netherlands, founded in 1614 and it ranks amongst the top 100 universities in the world.
-We are a research intensive institution offering a wide range of highly regarded bachelor, master and PhD programs in all fields, entirely in English.
-Currently, we have a student body of 34,000 students, of which are more than 8,000 are international, coming from 127 different countries.
+We are a research-intensive institution offering a wide range of highly regarded bachelor, master and PhD programs in all fields, entirely in English.
+Currently, we have a student body of more than 36,000 students, of which are more than 9,000 are international, coming from 127 different countries.
 We are proud to have won the prestigious International Student Satisfaction Excellence Award for the last two years running.

 Our bachelor graduates can continue their studies by doing a master degree with us or at another university around the world.
 Some individuals will decide to go even further and earn a PhD in their field of expertise.
 Notable alumni include the first-ever female graduate in the Netherlands Aletta Jacobs, the first Dutch space traveller Wubbo Ockels, as well as the Nobel-prize winner Ben Feringa.